TACC/EnviroTyping/doc_files/docs/tutorials/hpc_use.md

 If you wish to know more about batch scripts, there are plenty of other tutorials online.
 One great tutorial is provided by Cornell University's Center for Advanced Computing.
 This [tutorial](https://www.cac.cornell.edu/education/training/StampedeJan2017/Envi.pdf) provides a good introduction to how Stampede2 operates and gives several great examples of batch scripts and other useful SLURM codes.

+### Push and Pull Requests

+When you wish to edit a batch script, open RStudio and go to the EnviroTyping Project created earlier.
+You can edit batch scripts in RStudio just like any other file, so it will be assumed you are working in this IDE.
+You may choose to edit an existing batch script or create a new one; simply ensure the file name is in the form of `file_name.sh` because the `.sh` extension is one way the HPC knows how to read the script.

+However, once you finish editting the batch script (or any other file), you must commit the change to your GitHub repository and submit a push request.
+The process is simple in an RStudio Project.
+First, open RStudio and look around the top-middle of the RStudio window for smaller icon with a green "+", red "-", and grey "G" symbol vetically stacked.
+Click on the symbol, then select "Commit".
+This starts the staging process.
+A new window should open where you select the files you want to stage; select all the files you want to merge into your repository and write a short message that describes the changes made in each file.
+Once all changes have been staged, click the green arrow that says "Push" to add the new changes to your GitHub repository.
+If there are no complications, your repository should be updated in less than a minute.

+Next, you must make sure the repository cloned to your Stampede2 drive is updated, as well.
+Simply log-in to Stampede2 as before and enter the command `git pull`.
+If there are no complications and few files to update, your command line editor will give descriptions of the files added, changed, or deleted in a matter of a few seconds.
+Make sure to update each drive ($home, $work, etc.) in Stampede2 as necessary.

+This process is the same for any file -- not just batch scripts.
+Once your changes have been pushed and pulled without issue, you may continue to submit your batch script to the HPC for processing.

 ### Job Submittal Process

+Assuming you are already logged into the system, there are three steps to submitting a job request to Stampede2.
+First, load the modules needed to run the job.
+Second, navigate to the directory of the batch script you wish to submit.
+Third, submit the batch script.

+Loading modules requires the use of a single command: `module load <module>` or `ml <module>`.
+EnviroTyping requires the extensive use of R, so you will more than likely need to use `ml Rstats`.
+If need be, you can also load Python or other modules in similar manner.

+Navigating directories via command line editors is simple.
+If you're unsure of the layout of the folders you can see all the folders and files on the current level of the directory by entering the command `ls`.
+You can then go down a level by typing the command `cd <folder_name>`.
+If you accidentally go into the wrong folder, the command `cd ..` will take you back up one level of your directory.
+You may repeat this process until you find the location of the batch script.

+Finally, you are ready to submit the job request!
+Simply type `sbatch <file_name.sh>`.
+Stampede should output information about the job request, such as the request number and some other identifying information.
+From here, you may do a number of things, such as check on the status of the request or even cancel the job.
+More information about your options are found the in the "Reminders and Useful Commands" tutorial.

 ## Stampede Rules